-If your vehicle has P225/50R18 size tires, they are classified as low-profile performance tires.
+If your vehicle has P225/50R18 or P225/50R17 size tires, they are classified as low-profile performance tires.
 These tires are designed for very responsive driving on wet or dry pavement.
 You may also notice more road noise with low-profile performance tires and that they tend to wear faster.